 Northwoods Climate Change Response Framework

 The Climate Change Response Framework Project began in 2009 to provide information and resources for land managers in northern Wisconsin.
-The project's overall goals are to help land managers adapt ecosystems to changing climate, mitigate carbon emissions, respond to climate change impacts across ownership boundaries, and rapidly incorporate science and monitoring information into management activities.
-This project was expanded to the Northwoods Climate Change Response Framework in 2011 to include 64 million acres of Laurentian Mixed Forest within northern Minnesota, Wisconsin, and Michigan.
+This project was expanded to the Northwoods Climate Change Response Framework in 2011 to cover 64 million acres across the Laurentian Mixed Forest Province within northern Minnesota, Michigan and Wisconsin.
+The project's overall goals are to help land managers adapt ecosystems to changing climate, learn from partners across ownership boundaries, and rapidly incorporate science and monitoring information into management activities.

-To meet the challenges brought about by climate change, a team of federal and state land management agencies, private forest owners, conservation organizations, and others have come together to accomplish three objectives:
+To meet the challenges brought about by climate change, a team of land management agencies, private forest owners, conservation organizations, and others have come together to accomplish three objectives:

-- Provide a forum for people working across the Northwoods to effectively and efficiently share experiences and lessons learned.
+- Provide a forum for people working across the Northwoods to share experiences and lessons learned.

 - Support efforts by public land managers, private landowners, and others to implement new tools for addressing climate change.

 - Forest Adaptation Resources: Climate change tools and approaches for land managers provides perspectives, information, and tools to help managers incorporate climate change considerations into management and adapt forest ecosystems in northern Wisconsin to a changing climate.

 - An Ecosystem Vulnerability Assessment and Synthesis was created to evaluate key ecosystem vulnerabilities in northern Wisconsin under a range of future climate uncertainty using existing models and information.
 Three additional vulnerability assessments are in development.